What is CASA?

 CASA volunteers are objective, community volunteers who are not part of the child welfare system, who focus their efforts solely on gathering information and making recommendations regarding children in abuse, neglect, or dependency cases-- who would otherwise have no voice.
 Volunteers are carefully screened and are very well trained; they receive a minimum of 30 hours of initial training and complete 12 hours of ongoing training each year.

 CASA volunteers monitor the child’s situation while they are in foster care to make sure they are safe and to make sure their psychological, physical, educational and other needs are met.
 Volunteers are often the only constant the child knows as he/she moves through the labyrinth of the child welfare system.
 When a CASA volunteer accepts a case, they must agree to stay with it until the child has a safe, permanent home.
 Because volunteers carry only 1 or 2 cases at a time and are assigned to each case for its life, they typically have a depth and breadth of information that other parties may not have.
 Because of this extensive focus on the child, our national motto is "Change a Child's Story."

 The Kentucky CASA Network

 The Kentucky CASA Network is a 501(c)(3) non-profit organization, governed by a board of directors, providing ongoing development, training, technical assistance, and resources to local CASA programs across the Commonwealth.
-Currently, the Kentucky CASA Network is an association of 23 local programs, covering more than half of all Kentucky counties, which served 3,574 abused and neglected children in 2020.
+Currently, the Kentucky CASA Network is an association of 22 local programs, covering 80 Kentucky counties, which served 3,758 abused and neglected children in 2021.
 The KCN also advocates for the needs of CASA programs with industry stakeholders in the Capitol and throughout the state.
-In 2020, the Kentucky Legislature allocated $1.5 million in FY'21 to be distributed to local CASA programs in the form of grants through the Justice and Public Safety Cabinet.
+In 2022, the Kentucky Legislature allocated $6 million in the two-year budget to be distributed to local CASA programs in the form of grants through the Justice and Public Safety Cabinet.
 The KCN, as well as all local CASA programs, are governed by the Kentucky Revised Statutes (KRS).